mathjax/MathJax-docs/options/ThirdParty.rst

 MathJax Third-Party extension repository
 ----------------------------------------

-We host a third-party extension repository on the MathJax CDN.
+We host a third-party extension repository on a CDN.
 This repository allows developers to make their custom extensions easily available to all MathJax users.

 The code of the repository is hosted on Github at `github.com/mathjax/MathJax-third-party-extensions
 <https://github.com/mathjax/MathJax-third-party-extensions>`_ and
-is mirrored to the CDN at `cdn.mathjax.org/mathjax/contrib/
+is mirrored to a cdn at `cdn.mathjax.org/mathjax/contrib/
 <//cdn.mathjax.org/mathjax/contrib/>`_

 To add your extension, please follow the guidelines of the repository.
 To add the third party repository to your configuration use